-The IPCryptR MACE is designed to operate in a FIPS 140-2 Approved mode of operation at overall Security Level 3; the module does not support a non-FIPS Approved mode of operation.
+The ASTRO PDEG Crypto Module is designed to operate in a FIPS 140-2 Approved mode of operation at overall Security Level 3 or in a non-FIPS Approved mode of operation.
+A serial interface command is used to change the mode and to retrieve the current mode.
+If a change to the FIPS mode occurs, all TEKs and KEKs are erased.